generated: 2025-10-31 07:04:57

 Discussants:

-• Paul Lewin, University of Idaho
+• Bartlomiej Rokicki, University of Warsaw

-8. Land Use [Formal Paper Session]
+12. Land Use [Formal Paper Session]

-Thursday | 8:00 am-10:00 am | Room 6
+Thursday | 8:00 am-10:00 am | Mt.
+Yale

 • Infrastructure-Driven Land Transformation: Causal Effects of Road Construction and Policy Implications xinyue wang, People`s University of China; and Wei Chen, Renmin University of China